alec1o/Netly/README.md

 ##### About

 > <sub> Netly is a powerful C# socket library that simplifies network communication.
-It supports HTTP, TCP, SSL/TLS, and UDP protocols, making it ideal for building multiplayer games, chat applications, and more.</sub>
+It supports HTTP, TCP, SSL/TLS, UDP and WebSocket protocols, making it ideal for building multiplayer games, chat applications, and more.</sub>

 <br>